César Cedeño: Houston Astros

 Signed by Houston as an amateur free agent in 1967, Cedeño debuted on June 20, 1970, at 19 years of age.
 His .310 batting average in his rookie season in 1970, allowed him to finish 4th in the Rookie of the Year voting.
 The next season, he led the major leagues in doubles.
 On September 2 of that year, he hit an unusual home run: against the Los Angeles Dodgers in the Astrodome, with the bases loaded, he hit a blooper that dropped between the right fielder and second baseman, who collided with one another as the ball rolled away; Cedeno and the rest of his teammates scurried quickly to reach home plate for an inside-the-park grand slam.
 The following season, his third, he again led in doubles, not just his league, but in the majors.
 He batted .320 in both 1972 and 1973.
 In 1972, Cedeño hit 22 home runs, had 55 stolen bases, and again led the league in doubles.
 He won a Gold Glove Award that season as well.
 Houston manager Leo Durocher once compared Cedeño to Willie Mays, saying "At 22 Cedeño is as good or better than Willie was at the same age".

-Possessing a rare combination of power, blazing speed, and good defense, he became the second man in Major League history (after Lou Brock in 1967) to hit 20 home runs and steal 50 bases in one season, which he accomplished three years in a row (1972–1974).
-He also stole 50-plus bases the next three years (1975–1977), twice led the league in doubles (1971–1972) and collected 102 RBI in the 1974 season.
-He would finish in the top ten of stolen base leaders from 1971–1978 and again in 1980.
-His 550 stolen bases rank 27th all time as of January 2018.
-A winner of five consecutive Gold Glove Awards (1972–1976), Cedeño appeared in four All-Star Games (1972–1974; 1976), and was a contender for the National League MVP in 1972.
-In the All-Star Game of that year, Cedeño beat out Roberto Clemente for the starting National League position.
-Cedeño also hit for the cycle in both 1972 and 1976.
+Possessing a rare combination of power, blazing speed, and good defense, Cedeño became the second man in Major League history (after Lou Brock in 1967) to join the 20–50 club, hitting 20 home runs and stealing 50 bases in the same season.
+He accomplished the feat three years in a row (1972–1974), making him the only player in major league history to do so.
+Further, he stole 50-plus bases the next three years (1975–1977), twice led the league in doubles (1971–1972) and collected 102 RBI in the 1974 season.